-Prerequisite(s): ENGL-100 or ENGL-101, BIOL-132 Corequisite(s): BIOL-138 This course is designed to give entry-level cardiovascular students an overview of electronic circuits, their components and the manner in which they function and operate medical equipment.
+Prerequisite(s): ENGL-100 or ENGL-101, BIOL-132 Corequisite(s): BIOL-138

+CARD 105 Medical Instrumentation 3 cr.
+This course is designed to give entry-level cardiovascular students an overview of electronic circuits, their components and the manner in which they function and operate medical equipment.
 Students will have a working knowledge of physiologic recording systems and the various functions they provide, with emphasis placed on electrical safety in the healthcare setting.